 Dental Assistance Scheme For Owners

 Just like in humans, a greyhound’s dental health is vitally important.
-The Irish Retired Greyhound Trust, in partnership with Greyhound Racing Ireland, are celebrating Greyhound Dental Health Awareness Month this February.
+The Irish Retired Greyhound Trust, in partnership with Greyhound Racing Ireland, are for the second year designating February as Greyhound Dental Health Awareness Month.

 The Dental Assistance Scheme applies to work performed on the teeth of greyhounds entering the Irish Retired Greyhound Trusts (IRGT) greyhound rehoming programme.

 Under the Assistance scheme the IRGT will contribute €50 towards the costs of dental work undertaken in preparation for rehoming.
 Depending on the level of intervention needed this work may be done at or around the same time as neutering.
 The Dental Assistance Scheme can be accessed as part of the IRGT neutering scheme.

 If you cannot see the embeded player above click here to view.

 For more information, check out the FAQ’s below.